 An Incubator for New Work

 Under the direction of Marsha Norman and David Lindsay-Abaire, the Lila Acheson Wallace American Playwrights Program offers tuition-free, graduate-level fellowships to four or five writers each year.
 Selected playwrights may be invited to continue their studies through a second academic year, thereby earning an Artist Diploma in Playwriting.
+Tanya Barfield will join David Lindsay-Abaire as co-director of the program starting July 2020 when Marsha Norman steps down from the position.

 The cohort is purposely small.
 Fellows concentrate on the practical aspects of dramatic writing through a weekly master class with the program's directors.
 The focus is on dramatic structure and the cultivation of each writer's individual voice.